FatHare/dash_duplicate_output/README.md

 ## Description

-Component can be used to solve the problem with duplicate callback outputs in <a href="https://dash.plotly.com/">dash plotly app.</a>
+Package can be used to solve the problem with duplicate callback outputs in <a href="https://dash.plotly.com/">dash plotly app.</a>

 <b>Steps</b>:
 1) init in app